matthijsgroen/fp-experiments/posts/2-first-parser.md

 }
 ```

+In eslint, you normally specify an `env` in which the code will be run, like a
+`browser`, `node` or `worker`.
+This will automatically allow a lot of syntax
-By not specifying an `env` I was restricting a lot of standard JS.
-But in this
+specific to such an environment.
+By not specifying an `env`, I was restricting a
-case, even too much, so I added a rule to allow some globals.
-And since I would
-not use `export` constructs in this file, I would want to use `console.log` for
-outputting some results.
+lot of standard JS.
+But in this case even too much.
+Type objects like `String`,
+`Array` and `Number`.
+Where also disabled, and `console.log` was also not
+allowed.

+(normally having no `console.log` is a good thing, it prevents debug or other
+info to remain in your code when it is no longer needed).

+But since I was not exporting anything from my file, I needed a way to see some
+output of my code.
+So I enabled `console.log` manually.

+Additions to the eslint config:

 ```json
 {